 - At least 2 years of federal tax forms

 - Your two most recent W-2s and pay stubs

-- 1099 forms or profit and loss statements if you’re self-employed, or other additional documents
+- 1099 forms, or profit and loss statements if you’re self-employed

-- Divorce decrees, child support decisions and any other legal documentation that confirms that you’ll continue to receive payments for at least another 3 years, if applicable
+- Divorce decrees, child support decisions and any other legal documentation that confirms that you’ll continue to receive payments for at least another 3 years

 - Legal documentation that proves you’ve been receiving alimony, child support or other types of income for at least 6 months, if applicable

 Your lender will ask you for verbal or written permission to view your credit report.
-They’ll look at your credit history and search for factors (like a bankruptcy or foreclosure) that would disqualify you from getting a loan.
-If you do have a bankruptcy or foreclosure on your credit report, you’ll have to wait a few years before you’re eligible for a mortgage.
+They’ll look at your credit history and search for negative factors (like a bankruptcy or foreclosure) that would make it difficult for you to get a loan.

 Proof Of Assets And Liabilities

 Your lender might ask you for some or all of the following when they verify your assets:

 - Up to 60 days’ worth of account statements that confirm the assets in your checking and savings accounts